jstoor-elf/Symmetra-keyboard-layout/README.md

 ## Visualization Pipeline

-The QMK keymap.c is converted into a visual representation of all layers. qmk c2json generates a JSON file, a custom Python script (qmkjson2yaml.py) converts it to YAML with readable layer names and symbolic keys, and keymap-drawer produces the SVG.
+The QMK keymap.c is converted into a visual representation of all layers. qmk c2json generates a JSON file, a custom Python script (yamlFromJson.py) converts it to YAML with readable layer names and symbolic keys, and keymap-drawer produces the SVG.

-The shell script qmk_viz.sh automates all steps: creating a temporary symlink, generating JSON and YAML, and producing the SVG.
+The shell script visualize.sh automates all steps: creating a temporary symlink, generating JSON and YAML, and producing the SVG.

 **Dependencies:**
 - QMK CLI (`qmk c2json`)
 - `keymap-drawer` Python module
-- Custom Python script: `qmkjson2yaml.py`
+- Custom Python script: `yamlFromJson.py`
-- Shell script: `qmk_viz.sh`
+- Shell script: `visualize.sh`